 And even more than that – and I don’t really understand the correlation, if indeed there is one – I am more relaxed.
 I’m less obsessed with his golfing ambitions, my golfing ambitions for him, whatever ……..

 Sports coaches and psychologists credit a multi-sport upbringing primarily with reducing injuries, stress and burnout and facilitating better overall motor and athletic development, confidence and ownership of the sports experience.
-It is not a scientifically proven fact that single sports specialization at a young age can lead to physical imbalances, overuse injuries, early burnout and poor overall functional movement skills.
+Single sports specialization at a young age can lead to physical imbalances, overuse injuries, early burnout and poor overall functional movement skills.
 The Titeist Performance Institute (TPI) is one of the leading authorities over golfing athletic development for juniors as well as adults.
 A brief visit to their site will show you all you need to know about why single sport specialization is not recommended for junior golfers.

 All junior golf coaches worth that title know that single sport specialization is not a good idea.
 Many of today's top pro golfers grew up playing multiple sports well into high school.
 Pictured below is Jordan Spieth pitching.